Deducteam/isabelle_dedukti/README.md

 The `examples` directory contains 3 examples:

-- `HOL.Groups`: HOL session up to Groups (small example used for CI)
+- `examples/HOL.Groups/ROOT` defines the session `HOL.groups_wp` (wp = with proofs) made of the theories of the default HOL session up to Groups (small example used for CI)
 ```
 cd examples/HOL.Groups
 # generate Isabelle proofs